Need A Same-Day Emergency Appointment? Contact Us Now!

 Child’s Play

-Another way that bacteria can spread is with children playing and sharing toys.
+Another way that bacteria can spread is through children playing and sharing toys.
 When children play in close contact with other children, they may share bacteria.
 This can happen with toys or food.
+Sharing toys and food can lead to the spread of bacteria responsible for tooth cavities among children.
 As a result, they can exchange bacteria that can cause cavities.
 To avoid this, parents should teach their children about oral hygiene.
 They should also stop habits that can spread bacteria.